swbradshaw/GBPack32/source/ProtonPack/README.md

 For my current implementation, I have the ESP32 placed *inside* my Full-size Spirit wand.
 I did this because I was having difficult with wire lengths for the LED SDA/SCL lines.
 There are probably ways to make this work but I just pivoted since I'm relatively new to this.
 This unfortunately makes the inside of the wand pretty messy.
 I don't currently have a custom PCB (outside of my knowledge), but this would be ideal.

 ## Hard coded configuration
-Some of the themes (Afterlife, KITT) have some hard-coded LED positions that are specific to my implemention.
-You will need to correct these for your implementation.
+Some of the themes (Afterlife, KITT) have some hard-coded LED positions (see [common.h](src/common.h), [PackEngine.cpp](src/PackEngine.cpp)) that are specific to my Proton Pack implemention.
+You will need to correct these in the code for your implementation.
 Ideally LED configuration would be read from system memory or SD card.

 ## Credits